MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 - Events that trigger transitions between states
 - State variables that hold system configuration

 We can use enums to represent states and events, and structs to hold state variables.
-This is compact, makes states and events clear and has a clear states and transition table via mattern matching.
+This is compact, makes states and events clear and has a clear states and transition table via pattern matching.
 Relies on a type system with more powerful enums.

 We can also use a struct based approach where struct methods are used to transition between states and update state variables.
 Less explicit as transitions are encoded in the return type of methods.